Top 10 Best Food Sources of Glutamine

 It is ideal to consume at least 2 servings from this group daily.
 Raw dairy products from grass-fed cows and goats are also very high in L-glutamine.
 This includes grass-fed, non-denatured whey protein powder which is considered the most bioavailable form from an animal source.
 Using an ample amount of this form of whey protein in a shake with coconut milk, berries, & cinnamon everyday is a fantastic way to naturally boost L-glutamine levels.

 Some individuals, especially those with leaky gut and auto-immunity have immune reactivity to whey protein.
 This can include grass-fed, non-denatured whey.
 If you notice that you have cramping, bloating, increased pain, brain fog, skin reactions, low-energy, sleeplessness, sinusitis or lowered immunity when consuming whey than discontinue immediately.

-I recommend for most of my clients to eat fermented vegetables such as sauerkraut & kimchii daily.
+I recommend for most of my clients to eat fermented vegetables such as sauerkraut and kimchi daily.
 Even having a tablespoon of these each day can make a big difference.
 However, for individuals who struggle with small intestinal issues including bacterial or yeast overgrowth and histamine intolerance, it is often best to avoid fermented foods until these conditions reduce.